ianaspivac/cruncyroll-intership-2020-project/README.md

 # Crunchyroll intership project 2020

 _Project consists of developing a simple anime library._
-_This project was developed by Spivac Iana._
+_This project was developed by Spivac Iana.Created with CodeSandbox._
-Created with CodeSandbox